kubermatic/docs/content/kubermatic/v2.13/installation/install_kubermatic/_installer.en.md

 +++

-Using the installer is the recommended way of installing Kubermatic into your cluster.
+Using the installer is the recommended way of installing Kubermatic Kubernetes Platform (KKP) into your cluster.
 It provides a simple web wizard for configuration and automates the installation of all required components.

 {{% notice note %}}
-At the moment you need to be invited to get access to Kubermatic's Docker registry before you can try it out.
+At the moment you need to be invited to get access to KKP's Docker registry before you can try it out.
 Please [contact sales](mailto:sales@kubermatic.com) to receive your credentials.
 {{% /notice %}}

 ## Quickstart